 The American Immigration Lawyers Association (AILA) 2012 annual conference is being held in Nashville, TN, from June 13 to June 16.
-Zhang & Attorneys, L.P., sent a delegation consisting of attorneys Jerry Zhang, Jian Joe Zhou and Lynn Greening, to attend the largest annual event of AILA.
+Zhang & Associates, P.C., sent a delegation consisting of attorneys Jerry Zhang, Jian Joe Zhou and Lynn Greening, to attend the largest annual event of AILA.
 AILA is a national association of more than 11,000 attorneys and law professors who practice and teach immigration law.

 On June 14, 2012, certain statistics from the Department of Labor were reported at the conference.
 For example: within the last six months of the fiscal year of 2012 (starting on October 1, 2011), the Department of Labor has received 20,900 PERM petitions.
 Approximately 29% of all of those applications were randomly chosen for audit.
 Around 50%-55% of the audited petitions were denied after audit review.
 The Department of Labor has indicated that its long-term goal is to audit approximately 30% of petitions, in order to maintain the integrity of the PERM system.